 The Constant Bear is an exercise created by the teacher of my teacher, Cheng Manching.
 I’m proud to be part of this lineage and also the lineage of Dong Ying Jie, whose great grandson, Alex, has created these wonderful Qigongs that we are currently learning.

 Join any time, the cost is sliding scale $10-20, payable by cash, paypal to email@example.com, or venmo to jon-delucia.
-It’s not required but helpful if you register below so I know how many people to expect.
+Sign up below to get email reminders for classes.
 Thanks and see you in the park!

-You can join our email list or ask any questions by emailing: firstname.lastname@example.org
+You can also ask any questions by emailing: firstname.lastname@example.org